 What does the Hygraph Hobby plan include and who is it for?

-The Hygraph Hobby plan is a forever-free tier designed for individual contributors, personal projects, and testing ideas.
-It includes 3 seats, 2 roles, 2 locales, 10 components, unlimited asset storage, 50MB max upload size per asset, live preview, 500,000 API calls per month, and commenting/assignment workflow.
-This plan is ideal for non-commercial or test environments.
+The Hygraph Hobby plan is a forever-free tier designed for individual contributors, personal projects, or those exploring the platform.
+It includes 3 seats, 2 roles, 2 locales, 10 components, unlimited asset storage, 50MB per asset upload, live preview, 500,000 API calls, and commenting/assignment workflow.
+This plan is best for non-commercial or test environments due to its limitations on roles, locales, and components.
 Source

-The Hygraph Growth plan costs $199/month and includes 10 seats, 4 roles, 3 locales, 20 components, 200MB max upload size per asset, 1 remote source for Content Federation, and add-ons for scaling API calls, seats, entries, and more.
-It unlocks federation and is suitable for agencies and SMBs.
+The Growth plan starts at $199/month and is tailored for small businesses.
+It includes 10 seats, 4 roles, 3 locales, 20 components, 200MB per asset upload, remote source connection (Content Federation), 14-day version retention, and email support.
+Modular add-ons allow scaling API calls, seats, entries, and more.
 Source

 What does the Hygraph Enterprise plan offer?